Centenary of the death of Sussex poet who made his mark on the world

 Eventually Wilfrid moved another mistress into his home which proved the last straw for his wife Lady Anne and they separated in 1906.

-Lady Anne kept the Crabbet Park property, where their daughter Judith lived, and half the horses, while Wilfrid took the property near Slinfold.
+Lady Anne kept the Crabbet Park property, where their daughter Judith lived, and half the horses, while Wilfrid took the property near Shipley.

 Wilfrid and his daughter became estranged in wrangles over ownership of the horses but they were reconciled shortly before his death on September 10 1922.